Skip to main content

 * Number of days during the year that the user has logged in at least once.

-By clicking on next from the personal statistics, the user reach a screen with the global statistics of the platform.
+By clicking "Next" from the personal statistics, the user reaches a screen displaying the global statistics of the platform.

 Example of the global statistics screen.

-These statistics are intended to make the user understand the importance of the platform by showing them high numbers.
+These statistics aim to help users understand the significance of the platform by presenting impressive figures.

-* Total number of days of presence for all the users.
+3. Total number of days of presence for all users.

 Did this answer your question?